WW1 Museums in the Ypres Salient, Belgium

 Poperinge (3 kilometres south of Poperinge)

-A new visitor centre opened in September 2012.
-It focuses on the medical services in the Ypres Salient.
+The visitor centre focuses on the medical services in the Ypres Salient.
 A database is in the process of being compiled containing the details of over 10,000 named burials in the neighbouring British Lijssenthoek Military Cemetery.

 Memorial Museum Passchendaele 1917